MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 These bots are embedded in a script file, which is compiled and loaded on the fly.
 ChatBots can access plugin channels for communicating with some server plugins.

-For knowing everything the API has to offer, you can look at CSharpRunner.cs and ChatBot.cs.
+For knowing everything the API has to offer, you can look at [CSharpRunner.cs](https://github.com/ORelio/Minecraft-Console-Client/blob/master/MinecraftClient/CSharpRunner.cs) and [ChatBot.cs](https://github.com/ORelio/Minecraft-Console-Client/blob/master/MinecraftClient/ChatBot.cs).
-The latest version for these files can be found on the GitHub repository.

 The structure of the C# file must be like this:
 ```csharp